escalate/multi-gitter-scripts/jobs/contributing/CONTRIBUTING.md

 ## Testing

 All tests must pass before submitting any changes.
-The test suite runs via GitHub Actions, and contributions will not be merged unless all tests are green.
+The test suite runs via [GitHub Actions](https://github.com/${REPOSITORY}/actions), and contributions will not be merged unless all tests are successful.

+- Add suitable test cases for any new functionality or changes.
+- Test files are located in the [.github/workflows/test.yml](.github/workflows/test.yml) directory.
 - Run tests locally before pushing changes.
-- Test files are located in the [.github/workflows/test.yml](.github/workflows/test.yml) directory.

 ## Submitting Changes

 1. Fork the repository and create a new branch.
+2. Stick to the commit guidelines.
-2. Ensure all tests pass.
+3. Ensure all tests pass.
-3. Submit a pull request (PR) with a clear description.
+4. Submit a pull request (PR) with a clear description.
-4. Your PR will be reviewed, and you may be asked to make adjustments before merging.
+5. Your PR will be reviewed, and you may be asked to make adjustments before merging.

 ## Code of Conduct